fgh1999/FedTruthFinderImpl/process description/process description.md

 While ***a server-coordinated communication structure*** is utilized to reduce the complexity of P2P network and shed the load of network maintenance in the user side, **server** also should have such *function point(s)*:

-1. can forward messages in a secure and confidential channel => SSL
+1. can forward messages in a secure and confidential channel => TSL (with authentication)

 And correspondingly, the **users**(or, clients) should have a *function point* to encrypt and decrypt messages.